wso2/api-developer-portal-core/QuickStart.md

 2. Extract the downloaded zip.

-3. Execute the data-dump.sql script in the artifacts folder to populate the database with mock data.
+3. Run the following command to create a default organization and populate the organization content and mock API data.
     ```bash
-    psql -q -U "{db_username}" -d “devportal" -h "{hostname}" -p "{port}" -f {path to data-dump.sql}
+    node artifacts/data_dump.js
     ```

 4. Execute the startup script on the <DEVPORTAL_HOME>/bin folder, based on the OS: